Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - You can call customer support if you have more questions or want to change your deductible.
 Only a few companies let you change your deductible online.

 How to choose your car insurance deductible

-If you’ve got a large emergency fund or a big chunk of savings, you may want to consider a higher deductible.
-Doing so, you may be able to decrease your monthly payments at the cost of a steeper up front fee if you were to file a claim.
+If you have a large emergency fund or a big chunk of savings, you may want to consider a higher deductible.
+In doing so, you may be able to decrease your monthly payments at the cost of a steeper up-front fee if you were to file a claim.

 For example, if you’re only receiving a $5 discount on your monthly premiums in exchange for a $500 increase in deductible, you may want to reconsider.

 If you’re an inexperienced driver or live in an area with a high number of collisions, driving may pose a higher risk to your vehicle.
 If there’s a higher likelihood of you getting into an accident or having your car damaged, it may be a good idea to opt for a lower deductible in case something happens.
 While your premiums may be slightly higher, you’ll be paying less out of pocket when you file a claim.

 Also, look at the type of coverage when setting the deductible.
 If you live in a densely populated area, you might want a lower deductible on collision coverage.
 If your area sees many cases of theft, vandalism or natural disasters, you might want a lower deductible for comprehensive coverage.